Michifumi's Blog

 npm init -y

-npm install express sqlite3 cors
+npm install express better-sqlite3 cors

 Create server.js: